neurologic/Comparative-Animal-Behavior/levels-of-analysis/phylogeny.md

 ***Q: How many points of divergence are there?***

-***Q: Use this tree as a phylogeny for the three turtle species for which you calcualted relatedness (Hawksbill, Loggerhead, and Green).
-Which letter (A, B, or C) would correspond to each turtle species?***
+***Q: If you used this tree as a phylogeny for the three turtle species for which you calculated relatedness (Hawksbill, Loggerhead, and Green), wshich letter (A, B, or C) would correspond to each turtle species?***

 ***Q: Why is a phylogeny a hypothesis?
 What information could you gather that might change the tree that you constructed?***

-Based on the MUSCLE alignment of the 5 turtle species shown, we can use a computer algorithm to generate a phylogeny.
-In this example, I used [BioPython](https://biopython.org/) to calculate relatedness and estimate a tree.
+Based on the [MUSCLE alignment of the 7 turtle species](#alignment), we can use a computer algorithm to calculate relatedness and generate a drawing of the most likely phylogeny.
+In this example (Fig. 2), I used [BioPython](https://biopython.org/) to calculate relatedness and estimate a tree.

-:::{figure-md} sample-tree
+:::{figure-md} turtle-tree
 :class: figure

 <img src="/data/turtles/turtle-tree.png" alt="fishy" class="bg-primary mb-1" width="600px">

-A phylogenetic tree of turtle species.
+A phylogenetic tree of 7 turtle species.
 Relatedness and branch lengths were calculated from the MUSCLE alignement data of the 16S ribosomal RNA partial gene sequence.
 :::

 ## From Trees to Behavioral Evolutionary History

-If you search the [Animal Diversity Web](https://animaldiversity.org/) (for example), you will find that, of the 5 turtle species you have just examined, all but one are classified as *solitary*.
+If you search the [Animal Diversity Web](https://animaldiversity.org/) (for example), you will find that, of the 7 turtle species you have just examined, all but one are classified as *solitary*.
 The green turtle (*Chelonia mydas*) is classified as "colonial"[^colonial].

 [^colonial]: "Used loosely to describe any group of organisms living together or in close proximity to each other - for example nesting shorebirds that live in large colonies.
 More specifically refers to a group of organisms in which members act as specialized subunits (a continuous, modular society) - as in clonal organisms." - [ADW](https://animaldiversity.org/accounts/Chelonia_mydas/#behavior)"